QuTech-Delft/data-and-software-info/docs/software/FAIR.md

 ## What?

 * Most software at QuTech is developed in Python.
 We have a template to get you started quickly with these principles in Python.
-With the template you can quickly create your python project adhering to QSSM 2 by answerring a few simple questions.
-The template can be foud on [github](https://github.com/QuTech-Delft/FAIR-Python-script-template).
+With the template you can quickly create your python project adhering to QSMM 2 by answering a few simple questions.
+The template can be found on [github](https://github.com/QuTech-Delft/FAIR-Python-script-template).

 * There are also a few courses related to software development and reproducible software which can be followed for Graduate School Credits.
   * (1.5 GS credits) A [course about Git](https://www.tudelft.nl/library/research-data-management/r/training-evenementen/training-voor-onderzoekers/version-control-collaborative-development-for-research-software)
   * (2.5 GS credits) A [more general course](https://www.tudelft.nl/library/research-data-management/r/training-evenementen/training-voor-onderzoekers/coderefinery-workshops) to refine your coding skills, which includes an introduction to Git
   * (1.5 GS credits) A [programming introduction course](https://www.tudelft.nl/library/research-data-management/r/training-evenementen/training-voor-onderzoekers/software-carpentry-workshops) for researches with little to no experience with programming, which includes an introduction to Git
 * For those that are interested in software quality in general other pages on this site also provides some info on other related topics and additional resources to learn more.
-* The SDST is also available if you have questions about any of these topics or if need some help with using the templates for example.
+* The SDST is also available if you have questions about any of these topics or if you need some help with using the templates for example.